Clarkinr/robclarkin-project-1/README.md

     - These were fixed using the jigsaw validator reccomendation
     - The CSS issue found was that a closing } or ; was not found in 3 instances

+### - Lighthouse
+    - I performed a lighthouse test on both the desktop and mobile level
+    - Both showed good levels of accesibility, seo and best practices
+    - The results can be seen below

+#### Desktop
+![desktop-lighthouse-test] (/workspace/robclarkin-project-1/screenshots-readme/Lighthouse-desktop.PNG)

+#### Mobile
+![mobile-lighthouse-test] (/workspace/robclarkin-project-1/screenshots-readme/Lighthouse-mobile.PNG)

 ## Unfixed bugs
     - The form does not actually link to anywhere at present
     - The 2 clickable containers on the index page do not scale perfectly when resized, however they are equal on most standard screensizes at full screen